 Download the Moldova Economic Update (PDF)

-As consumption and imports strengthen, the current account deficit is expected to gradually increase, but to remain below its historical average thanks to revitalization of foreign inflows.
-The inflation rate is expected to remain on average in the targeted corridor.
-Against this background, the poverty rate measured at the Upper Middle Income line of PPP US$5.5/day is projected to decrease by 3.2 percentage points in 2016-2019, supported by continuous real wage growth, remittances and public transfers.
+Along with projected improvements in terms of trade and robust domestic demand, the current account deficit is expected to gradually increase in medium term but to remain below its historical average thanks to stronger exports.
+The inflation rate is expected to reach the lower bound of the target corridor in 2018 due to base effects and lower regulated prices and to gradually increase to the target of 5 percent in medium term.
+Against this background, the poverty rate measured at the Upper Middle-Income line of PPP US$5.5/day is projected to decrease by 4.6 p.p. in 2016-2019 to 11.7 percent, supported by continuous real wage growth, remittances and public transfers.